-John Lennon was a songwriter and poet famed for being in “The Beatles”
+John Lennon was a twentieth century songwriter, musician and poet famed for being in the pop group “The Beatles”

 When and Where was he Born?

 9th October 1940, Oxford Street Maternity Hospital, Liverpool, England just after a Second World War bombing raid.

 John Lennon was the son of Fred Lennon, a merchant seaman and Julia Stanley.
 Fred was at sea at the time of his son’s birth.

 Dovedale Primary School, Liverpool.
 Quarry Bank High School, Liverpool.
 Liverpool Art College (Despite failing all his “O” Levels, the Headmaster of the High School, Mr. Pobjoy made a special recommendation).